Back to Search Results | New Search |

 |Use Restrictions: ||May copy for educational purposes.|

 Only Colorado schools can register for the program to be implemented as a complete curriculum.
-However, all lessons are available for free online and can be used by nutrition educators as a part of their nutrition education activities, or as a model for designing lessons and curricula.
+However, all lessons are available for free online and can be used by nutrition educators.
 To access these materials:

 - Visit the Main Integrated Nutrition Curriculum Web site.

-- Results include a link to the lesson details as well as recipes and activities, all available in English and Spanish.
+- Results include a link to the lesson details as well as recipes and activities.

-The program has an accompanying newsletter, From Classroom to Family, that students can take home to their parents.
-The newsletters give parents an overview of what their children are learning about in school as well as a recipe.
+The program has an accompanying newsletter, From Classroom to Family, for students to take home to their parents.
 The newsletter is not currently available online.

-Please note that the evaluation for this curriculum is based on delivering a specific series of 12 lessons, not for stand-alone lessons.
-Additionally, educators implementing individual lesson plans will be responsible for providing all materials.
+Please note that the evaluation for this curriculum is based on delivering a specific series of 12 lessons, not stand-alone lessons.
+Additionally, educators implementing individual lesson plans will need to provide all materials.